Two dead in firearms incident at Castlepoint, Wairarapa

 "No one else is being sought in relation to this incident."

-Police said they were likely to be at the scene for a number of days while they investigate "exactly what occurred this morning".
+Police said they were likely to be at the scene for several days while they investigated "exactly what occurred this morning".

 The Armed Offenders Squad had assembled near a property at Tinui, between Masterton and Castlepoint.